foontzoot/foontzoot.github.io/index.md

 #### Internal Inventory App (The Hunt Group)

-##### MS Access • SQLServer 2000 - 2012 • ASP.NET 2.0, 3.5, 4.0, 4.5 • SQLServer Reporting Services • VBS • Classic ASP • MVC • WebAPI • JS • jQuery • CSS • GitHub
+##### MS Access • SQLServer • ASP.NET 2.0, 3.5, 4.0, 4.5 • SSRS • Classic ASP • MVC • WebAPI • JS • AngularJS • jQuery • Bootstrap • GitHub

 Maintained and updated internal Inventory System based on SQLServer 2000 and MS Access.
 I played a key role in the successful migration of our database from SQLServer 2000 to SQLServer 2008 and later to SQLServer 2012.
-In the same process, I completely redesigned front-end GUI built in MS Access to a friendlier user experience using ASP.NET WebForms.
+In the same process, I completely redesigned front-end GUI built in MS Access to a friendlier user experience using ASP.NET WinForms.
 During the upgrade, I created and optimized over 200 stored procedures and redesigned over 50 reports.
 Shipping/receiving tasks are 30% more efficient after adding barcode and QR Code enabled products tracking.
 In 2012, I converted the whole system from client/server type application to a 100% web-based system with no loss in productivity.
-In 2014, I upgraded backend to ASP.NET API web service and front end to the ASP.NET MVC app.
+I upgraded back-end to ASP.NET API web service and front end to the AngularJS app.

 ---